Advanced-Data-Reporting-Fall-2020/final-project-template-healthdata/README.md

 ## Project goal

 In this project, we are tracking expenditures for local health departments in North Carolina and discussing what they can tell us about each county's preparedness for COVID-19 and other epidemic or pandemic level threats.
+Inspired by a Kaiser Health News story on full-time expenditures.

 ## Project notes